Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

-We now discuss how the spectral features of the normal phase evolve upon increasing the strength of the drive/loss ratio $r$.
-While in the low drive regime all the peaks of the spectral function are positive, see Fig. \ref{fig:specFunc_smalldrive}, a novel effect appears at large drives.
-Above a threshold $r_{\rm ndos}$ the lowest Hubbard band flips sign and a region of \emph{Negative Density of States} (NDoS) appears in a positive frequency range.
 We show this in Fig. \ref{fig:specFunc_largedrive} where we plot the spectral function obtained within NCA/DMFT for different values of drive/loss ratio $r$, at fixed $J/U=0.2$.
 The region of NDoS extends up to $\omega=\Omega_0$, a frequency at which the imaginary part of the retarded Green's function linearly vanishes, i.e. we have \be A(\omega)=\gamma (\omega-\Omega_0)\;\;\;\;\mbox{for}\;\omega\simeq \Omega_0 \ee with $\gamma>0$, while for $\omega>\Omega_0$ the conventional positive sign is recovered.
 As we show in figure~\ref{fig:specFunc_largedrive} the spectral range of NDoS increases with the drive $r$ and so does the frequency $\Omega_0(r)$.
 We stress that a negative spectral function at positive frequency is a genuine nonequilibrium phenomenon that cannot happen for closed systems in thermal equilibrium~\cite{scarlatellaClerkSchiro2018}.
 It has a direct physical consequences on the response of the system to a weak local coherent drive oscillating at frequency $\omega$, $V(t)=\sum_i \left( v^*_i(t) b_i+\mbox{hc}\right)$ with $v_i^*(t)=v_0\delta_{i,0}\,e^{i\omega t}$.
 Indeed for an open system the power absorbed from the perturbation, defined as~\cite{Alicki_1979,FeldmannEtAlPRE03,RivasEtAlPRL20} $\dot{W}=\mbox{Tr}\rho(t)\dot{V}$ can be written within linear response theory as (see appendix~\ref{app:Response}) \be \dot{W}=v_0^2\omega A(\omega) \ee This expression highlights how the spectral function at frequency $\omega$ controls the power absorbed by the system under an external drive.
 A change in sign of this quantity, i.e. a negative absorbed power, signals the onset of energy emission and gain, a condition which is generally associated to optical amplification and lasing~\cite{ScovilEtAlPRL59,BoukobzaEtAlPRA062,BoukobzaEtAlPRL07,Liu285}.
 As we are going to discuss in Sec~\ref{sec:DMFT_phaseDiag} the NDoS effect and the frequency $\Omega_0$ will play a crucial role in the nonequilibrium phase transition from the normal to the superfluid phase.